Corn sandwich recipe with step by step photos – an easy, spicy and tasty sweet corn sandwich recipe for breakfast or snacks.

 - 2 small tomatoes, chopped

-- heat the extra virgin olive oil in frying pan. add the garlic. saute for 15-20 seconds.
+- Heat the olive oil in frying pan.
+Add the garlic.
+Saute for a few seconds.

-- add the corn kernels and stir. now add the nutritional yeast. stir for 1-2 minutes on low flame.
+- Then add the corn kernels and stir for 1 to 2 minutes on low flame.

-- switch off the fire and add chopped tomatoes and basil. stir and keep aside.
+- Switch off the fire and add chopped tomatoes and basil.
+Stir and keep aside.
 Let this mixture become warm or cool down completely.

-- you can also grill corn sandwich in the oven.
+- You can also grill the sandwiches in the oven.